top of page

 About PATHS

-Exploring the interconnections between public health, the arts, theory, and sociology.
+Exploring the interconnections between public health, the arts, theory, and social science.

 Contact us today to learn more about who we are and how to get involved with the PATHS Research Group.